Notes from the trip

 Reference Notes

-As some the original travel agency no longer exist as was, if you are interested in such a trip, please email me at contact@lanceflare.com and I will help you with your inquiry.
+As some of the original travel agencies no longer exist as they were, if you are interested in such a trip, please email me at contact@lanceflare.com, and I will help you with your inquiry.

-If you are interested in some of the photographs presented in this documents, or wished to see more snapshots related to a particular subject, just for viewing or for print, email me as well contact@lanceflare.com
+If you are interested in some of the photographs presented in this document, or wish to see more snapshots related to a particular subject, just for viewing or for printing, email me at contact@lanceflare.com

 Equipment